TilepMony-Project/smartcontract/readme_swap.md

 ```

 Then edit `.env.swap` with your keys, RPCs, and token addresses.
+Set `SWAP_SALT_STRING` to a fixed value and keep it the same on every chain so all swap contracts deploy to identical addresses.

 Load the swap env file before every Forge command:
 ```bash